rubicon/rubicon-free-sleep/server/README_SERVER.md

 1. I have IntelliJ setup to auto upload my file changes to the Pod [IntelliJ documentation for this config](https://www.jetbrains.com/help/idea/tutorial-deployment-in-product.html#downloading).
 VSCode also has a similar feature, I think this is the documentation for it [VSCode](https://code.visualstudio.com/docs/remote/ssh)

 ---

-## Features
-- DOES NOT DEPEND ON INTERNET, if your internet goes out, your device will still run
-- API capabilities
-  - Full control over the temperature
-  - Priming the device
-  - Scheduling on/off
-  - Scheduling temperature changes
-  - Alarm scheduling - (work in progress, NOT COMPLETE)

----

 ## Architecture
 The server is composed of the following key components: